imyoyo/logback/README.txt

-Thank you for downloading logback, the reliable, generic, fast and flexible logging library for Java.
+x`Thank you for downloading logback, the reliable, generic, fast and flexible logging library for Java.

 The Logback documentation can be found under the docs/ directory.